stasm/innerself/README.md

 It does all of this by serializing your component tree to a string and assigning it to `innerHTML` of a root element.
-I know this sounds like I'm crazy, but it actually works quite nice for small and simple UIs.
+I know this sounds like I'm crazy but it actually works quite nice for small and simple UIs.

-If you don't care about size contraints, do yourself a favor and use a real framework.  `innerself` is not meant as a competitor for React, preact, Vue.js, Angular etc.  These are fantastic tools which don't sacrifice code clarity and ease of use for bytes.
+If you don't care about size constraints, `innerself` might not be for you.
+Real frameworks like React have much more to offer, don't sacrifice ease of use nor performance, and you probably won't notice their size footprint.

+`innerself` was a fun weekend project for me.
+Let me know what you think!

 [1]: https://www.quirksmode.org/dom/innerhtml.html
 [2]: http://js13kgames.com/